 When you assign an image profile to a folder, any subfolders automatically inherit the profile from its parent folder.
 This means that you can assign only one image profile to a folder.
 As such, consider carefully the folder structure of where you upload, store, use, and archive assets.

 If you assigned a different image profile to a folder, the new profile overrides the previous profile.
 The previously existing folder assets remain unchanged.
 The new profile is applied on the assets that are added to the folder later.

 Folders that have a profile assigned to it are indicated in the user interface by the name of the profile appearing in the card name or in the Processing Profile column when you view folders in the List Layout.

-You can apply an image profile to a folder from within the Tools menu or if you are in the folder, from Properties.
+You can apply an image profile to a folder from within the Tools menu or if you are in the folder, from the Folder Settings.
 This section describes how to apply image profiles to folders both ways.

 In addition to applying a profile to a folder, you can also apply one globally so that any content uploaded into AEM assets in any folder has the selected profile applied.

 To apply a profile globally, do one of the following: